-Civic Engagement – including voting and political dialogue – is a powerful form of social change that can benefit many areas of systemic oppression.
-Join the PKG to learn more about how you can use our democracy to have a social impact!
+Civic Engagement – including voting and political dialogue – is a powerful form of social change.
+Learn more about how you can use your voice and our democracy to have a social impact!

 … and don’t forget to share with your friends!

-MITvote is a nonpartisan group of graduates and undergraduates with the goal of engaging an active voter community on campus.
-Their mission is to make voting as accessible as possible to everyone and encourage civic participation on MIT’s campus.
+MITvote is a nonpartisan group of graduates and undergraduates whose mission is to make voting as accessible as possible to everyone and encourage civic participation on MIT’s campus.
 MITvote has lots of volunteer opportunities for students.
 The PKG Center supports MITvote as the institutional home for TurboVote, consulting to support the organization’s strategy and leverage institutional partnerships and other activities throughout the year.
 For more information, please reach out to email@example.com.